 Note that the three-digit number suffix following the name “rep-” used in the example of Figure 9 indicates the order in time in which the representation of the original submission was created.
 And the additional number suffix after the dot indicates that the representation is a derivative of the representation identified by the three-digit number before the dot, i.e. “rep-001.1” is the first derivative of representation “rep-001”.
 This is however for illustration purposes only; the naming of representations does not have to follow such logic.

 The AIP is an extension of the IP format; therefore it must follow the basic structure of an IP.
 Figure 9 shows that the IP components, consisting of METS.xml file, “Metadata” and “representations” directories, are repeated on the AIP level.
-The extension of the AIP format is basically given by the fact that the AIP is an IP which can contain another IP (here an SIP) in the “submission” directory.
+The extension of the AIP format is basically given by the fact that the AIP is an IP which can contain another IP (i.e. a SIP) in the “submission” directory.

 Note that the “representations” directory in the AIP root directory is optional.
 It means that this directory must only exist in case representations other than the ones originally submitted are added to the AIP.